 01 of 14

-Take a royals-themed day trip to North Zealand including a tour of Frederiksborg Castle where you can learn about the flamboyant King Christian IV who once lived here, walk through rooms like the Coronation Chapel, and then stroll through the castle’s French Baroque gardens with a guide.
+Take a royal-themed day trip to North Zealand including a tour of Frederiksborg Castle, which is also home to Denmark's Museum of National History.
+You can learn about the flamboyant King Christian IV who once lived here, walk through rooms like the Coronation Chapel, and then stroll through the castle’s French Baroque gardens with a guide.
+Be sure to stop and take some photos of Fredensborg Castle, the annual summer residence of the Danish royal family.
+If you want to learn more about what you're seeing, the museum offers guided tours for visitors.

 02 of 14